Dart-Code/Dart-Code/CONTRIBUTING.md

 ## Enable Logging

-There are some "hidden" configuration settings that allow you to enable diagnostic logging in order to debug/develop Dart Code more easily.
+There are some addigional configuration settings that allow you to enable diagnostic logging in order to debug/develop Dart Code more easily.
 These should be set to full filesystem paths of where to log.
 The folders must exist:

 - `"dart.analyzerLogFile"`: Logs communication between Dart Code and the analysis server from the Dart SDK
 - `"dart.flutterDaemonLogFile"`: Logs communication with the Flutter daemon used for device management in Dart Code